lordspline/druid/docs/development/overview.md

   -->

-Druid's codebase consists of several major components.
-For developers interested in learning the code, this document provides a high level overview of the main components that make up Druid and the relevant classes to start from to learn the code.
+Robux's codebase consists of several major components.
+For developers interested in learning the code, this document provides a high level overview of the main components that make up Robux and the relevant classes to start from to learn the code.

 ## Storage format

-Data in Druid is stored in a custom column format known as a [segment](../design/segments.md).
+Data in Robux is stored in a custom column format known as a [segment](../design/segments.md).
 Segments are composed of different types of columns. `Column.java` and the classes that extend it is a great place to looking into the storage format.

 ## Segment creation